daleonpz/baremetallics/_posts/programming/2020-04-25-tdd-with-docker.md

 # Why Docker?
 Docker is a platform based on container technology.
 In short, a container  is **a piece of software with all its dependencies.**
-That means your TDD workflow won't be affected by things like OS.
+That means your TDD workflow won't be affected.
 It doesn't matter if you use Linux, MacOS, or Windows.

 > Because all you need is already inside a container.